hswootan/hswootan/README.md

 Hello!, 👋 I'm Hong

-- 🔭 I’m currently working on my Cybersecurity Degree
-- 🌱 I’m currently learning Ethical Hacking through Tryhackme, Hack The Box, Python, React and Swift
+- 🌱 I’m currently learning Offensive Security through Hack The Box and Python programming
 - 👯 I’m looking to collaborate on CTF events

 <!-- - 📫 How to reach me: ... -->